 Modern-day Matabeleland is divided into three provinces: Matabeleland North, Matabeleland South and Bulawayo, the capital of the region.
-These provinces are located in the west and south-west of modern-day Zimbabwe, between the Limpopo and Zambezi rivers.
+The three provinces are located in the west and south-west of modern-day Zimbabwe, between the Limpopo and Zambezi rivers.

 Below are the proposed provinces of an autonomous Mthwakazi

-Matabeleland South had 683 893 people, made up of 326 697 males and 356 926 were females; Matabeleland North province had a total population of 749 017 people out of the population of Zimbabwe of 13 061 239.
-The sex ratio (proportion of male and female population) was 48 and 52 percent, respectively, within an area of just over 75,017 square kilometres.
+Matabeleland South had 683 893 people, of whom 326 697 were males and 356 926 were females; Matabeleland North province had a total population of 749 017 people out of the population of Zimbabwe of 13 061 239.
+The sex ratio (proportion of male and female population) was 48 and 52 percent, respectively, within an area of just over 75,017 km².
 Last but not least, in the same census, Bulawayo province had a population of 653,337 in an area of 1,706.8 km².

 The mighty Zambezi River provides perhaps the best hope for a long-term solution to water problems in Matabeleland.
-However, Zimbabwe government plans to draw water from the Zambezi River to the region via the conveniently named project Matabeleland Zambezi Water Project have yet to materialise meaning crop farming and industrial growth have continued to decline since the 1980 ‘independence’.
+However, Zimbabwe government plans to draw water from the Zambezi River to the region via the conveniently named project Matabeleland Zambezi Water Project have yet to materialise meaning crop farming and industrial growth have continued to falter since the 1980 ‘independence’.

-The Victoria Falls, to the west of Bulawayo (the capital of Matabeleland) is a major tourist resort that forms a common border between Mthwakazi and Zambia.
+The Victoria Falls, to the west of Bulawayo (the capital of Matabeleland) is a major tourist resort that forms a common border between Mthwakazi and Zambia